 Mark has a strong interest in sustainable land use and getting the best environmental solutions for clients.
 With changing plans in Auckland and across New Zealand, clients and Councils are expecting more sustainable development to take them into the future.
 In his spare time Mark is a keen cyclist and small farmer.
 He also manages a recovery project on the Kaipara Harbour for the endangered NZ Fairy Tern.

-Bianca has been at Terra Nova for two years, following the completion of a Bachelor of Science and Post Graduate Diploma in Environmental Management at the University of Auckland.
+Bianca has been at Terra Nova for six years, following the completion of a Bachelor of Science and Post Graduate Diploma in Environmental Management at the University of Auckland.
 She has been active with resource consenting, and Proposed Auckland Unitary Plan submission processes.

 Bianca also has a strong interest in urban living and culture, and environmental sustainability concepts, and travels extensively to gain wider understanding and experience in these areas.